Advanced placement into an educational program is intended to provide a pathway

-to ARRT certification eligibility for individuals who have previously completed
+to ARRT certification and registration eligibility for individuals who have previously completed

 an educational program not accredited by a mechanism recognized by the ARRT, or

 who have completed an accredited program but who are no longer eligible for certification and registration